saidsure/linkedinSample/README.md

 -> you will find 5 classes total in src/test/java folder

 --> TestScenarioClass has the test defined in it, this is the starting point of our execution.
-There is a send method closeBrowser() which closes browser after each test has been executed.
+There is a second method closeBrowser() which closes browser after each test has been executed.
 You can add more test cases to this class

 --> SetUp class is where the browser is launched and closed. all the classes inherit this classs in order to use the driver(browser element)